-- It prevents the InnoDB system tablespace from ballooning in size, allocating disk space that can afterwards only be used by MySQL.
+• It prevents the InnoDB system tablespace from ballooning in size, allocating disk space that can afterwards only be used by MySQL.
 For example, sometimes huge amounts of data are only needed temporarily, or are loaded by mistake or during experimentation.
-Without the innodb_file_per_table option, the system tablespace expands to hold all this data, and never shrinks afterward. - It immediately frees the disk space taken up by an InnoDB table and its indexes when the table is dropped or truncated.
-Each table and its associated indexes are represented by a .ibd file that is deleted or emptied by these DDL operations. - It allows unused space within a .ibd file to be reclaimed by the OPTIMIZE TABLE statement, when substantial amounts of data are removed or indexes are dropped.
+Without the innodb_file_per_table option, the system tablespace expands to hold all this data, and never shrinks afterward.

-• It enables partial backups where you back up some InnoDB tables and not others, as discussed in Section 3.3.4, "Making a Partial Backup".
+- It immediately frees the disk space taken up by an InnoDB table and its indexes when the table is dropped or truncated.
+Each table and its associated indexes are represented by a .ibd file that is deleted or emptied by these DDL operations. - It allows unused space within a .ibd file to be reclaimed by the OPTIMIZE TABLE statement, when substantial amounts of data are removed or indexes are dropped. - It enables partial backups where you back up some InnoDB tables and not others, as discussed in Section 3.3.4, "Making a Partial Backup". - It allows the use of table compression for InnoDB tables.